Skip to main content

 Considéré comme l’un des fondateurs de la scène dub en France, il y crée dès 1999 l’un des premiers live machine du genre, influençant toute une génération d’artistes, se réclamant de son héritage.
 Son côté visionnaire l’amène dès le début des années 2000 à collaborer avec certains maîtres du genre de la scène britannique (Zion Train, Alpha & Omega, The Disciples), et à se rendre à Londres pour une session mémorable au studio Conscious Sound en compagnie du MC Tena Stelin.
 Ce modèle de collaboration entre producteur français et chanteur britannique deviendra alors un passage obligé pour bon nombre d’acteurs de la scène, jusqu’à aujourd’hui.

 Les véritables coups de maître restent néanmoins encore à venir.
-En 2015, c’est à Kingston qu’il confectionne la majeure partie du projet « Talk the talk / Walk the walk », en compagnie d’icônes jamaïcaines comme Horace Andy, Willi Williams, Winston Mc Anuff, Kiddus I ou encore Ras Michael, pour un hommage historique, vibrant et totalement inédit aux créateurs de son style de prédilection.
-En 2017, le producteur se tourne vers les Etats-Unis, pour une collaboration hors-norme avec Harrison Stafford, leader charismatique du légendaire groupe Groundation, une nouvelle fois dans une volonté de décloisonnement, établissant une connection forte avec la scène reggae cette fois-ci contemporaine et l’un de ses représentants les plus mondialement reconnus.
-Enfin, un an plus tard, il se rend en Colombie pour produire l’un de ses albums les plus inattendus, au charme imparable, entièrement en langue espagnole, lui permettant de s’affranchir de certains modèles anglo-saxons omniprésents, y compris dans sa propre discographie.
+En 2015, c’est à Kingston qu’il confectionne la majeure partie du projet « Talk the Talk / Walk the Walk », en compagnie d’icônes jamaïcaines comme Horace Andy, Willi Williams, Winston Mc Anuff, Kiddus I ou encore Ras Michael, pour un hommage historique, vibrant et totalement inédit aux créateurs de son style de prédilection.
+En 2017, le producteur se tourne vers les Etats-Unis, pour une collaboration hors-norme avec Harrison Stafford, leader charismatique du légendaire groupe Groundation, une nouvelle fois dans une volonté de décloisonnement, établissant une connexion forte avec la scène reggae cette fois-ci contemporain.
+Un an plus tard, il se rend en Colombie pour produire l’un de ses albums les plus inattendus, au charme imparable, entièrement en langue espagnole, lui permettant de s’affranchir de certains modèles anglo-saxons omniprésents, y compris dans sa propre discographie.
+En 2020, au coeur d’un contexte mondial apocalyptique, Martin Nathan se rend une nouvelle fois en Jamaïque, pour une collaboration avec le légendaire Big Youth, rencontre qui aboutira à la sortie presque un an plus tard de l’album « Beyond The Blue », largement acclamé par la presse, anglaise notamment.
+Une nouvelle pierre angulaire à la foisonnante discographie de Brain Damage, viendra s’ajouter en 2023 avec la parution de son 16ème album ou la recomposition intégrale d’un moment du reggae contemporain, à partir des bandes originales : le mythique album « Hebron Gate » de Groundation, sur la sollicitation du groupe américain pour célébrer le 20ème anniversaire du disque.

 Au fil de toutes ces années, c’est aussi grâce à ses fameuses prestations réellement live et explosives, que Martin Nathan a su se forger une solide réputation internationale.
 En France, de part son passif et sa capacité à se renouveler, Brain Damage apparaît désormais comme un trait d’union entre la scène qu’il a contribué à créer, et les nouveaux leaders d’un dub rajeuni, plus synthétique et frontal.
-Il est plus que rare de voir un artiste fêter ses 20 ans de carrière avec tant de vitalité, d’inventivité, sans éprouver le besoin de se tourner inutilement vers son propre passé.
+Il est plus que rare de voir un artiste passer allègrement le cap des 25 ans de carrière avec tant de vitalité, d’inventivité, sans éprouver le besoin de se tourner inutilement vers son propre passé.
 Il semble au contraire de plus en plus clair qu’il n’exclue aucune prise de risque, toujours à contre-courant, plus que jamais défricheur et paradoxalement fédérateur.
 Il s’agit bien ici d’une marque de fabrique, un secret de longévité !

-With more than 15 albums and 800+ concerts behind him already, Martin Nathan ventures for 20 years now, into many artistic and stylistic experiments, under the name of Brain Damage.
+With 16 albums and 900+ concerts behind him already, Martin Nathan ventures for 25 years now, into many artistic and stylistic experiments, under the name of Brain Damage.

 But the artist is definitely not among those who forever rest on the models he founded himself at the dawning of his long career.
 Insatiable producer, after the release of his two first albums on the Parisian label Hammerbass, he joins Jarring Effects label in 2006 for a trilogy of experimental opuses.
 2011 he produces with the band High Tone, the project « High Damage » shaped like the climax of the historical « French dub touch » scene heyday.
 Henceforth evolving in a much younger environment, one year later, he gathers the so-called « sound-system » and « live » cultures — sadly often opposed — through the masterful realization of the federative album « Empire Soldiers », alongside the Briton Steve Vibronics, another pioneer figure of the genre.

-Over the years, it is also with his truly live and explosive performances, that Martin Nathanhas grown a solid reputation throughout the international scene.
-In France, in the light of his experience and ability to continually renew his art, Brain Damage appears now as the link between the scene he contributed to establishing more than 20 years ago, and the new activists of a more synthetic & frontal dub.
-It is exceptionally rare to see an artist celebrating his 20th career anniversary, with so much vitality and creativity, and no need to call upon his own past.
+Over the years, it is also with his truly live and explosive performances, that Martin Nathan has grown a solid reputation throughout the international scene.
+In France, in the light of his experience and ability to continually renew his art, Brain Damage appears now as the link between the scene he contributed to establishing in the early 2000s, and the new activists of a more synthetic & frontal dub.
+It is exceptionally rare to see an artist leaping blithely through his 25th career anniversary, with so much vitality and creativity, and no need to call upon his own past.
 It rather increasingly appears that he doesn’t bar any risk-taking, always swimming against the tide, more groundbreaking than ever and paradoxically federative.
 Here definitely lays his signature and maybe the key to the project longevity.